 by Tierney Bricker | Wed., Jul.
 11, 2018 11:59 AM

-That is the average age of three young couples that have recently got engaged in Hollywood after all dating for less than a year: Justin Bieber, 24, and Hailey Baldwin, 21; Ariana Grande and Pete Davidson (both 24 at the time of the proposal), and Joe Jonas, 28, and Sophie Turner, who was 21 when she said yes.
+That is the average age of three young couples that have recently got engaged in Hollywood after all dating for less than a year: Justin Bieber, 24, and Hailey Bieber, 21; Ariana Grande and Pete Davidson (both 24 at the time of the proposal), and Joe Jonas, 28, and Sophie Turner, who was 21 when she said yes.

 But according to a recent study by The Pew Research Center, the median age of first marriage in the U.S. has risen over the years.
 It's now 27 for women and 29 for men, up from 20 and 23, respectively, in 1970.
 And another study conducted by eHarmony found that young American couples know each other for about six and a half years before tying the knot.

 So while the rest of us seem to be waiting longer than ever to get married, why does it seem like young Hollywood is so ready to settle down?

 One of the main reasons millennials are waiting longer than their parents did to settle down is to focus on their careers and become financially independent, a feat a majority of these young celebrities accomplished before even getting their driver's permit.